amitjangid80/multiutillib/README.md

 dbHelper.executeSelectQuery(tableName, values, hasConditions, conditionalValues);

+/**
+ * execute Select Query method
+ * this method is used for selecting data from database *
+ * parameters for this method are
+ *
+ * @param tableName - name of the table to perform select operation *
+ * @param values - values to perform select query on
+ *                 Ex: "*" or "id, firstName"
+ *
+ * @param hasConditions - if you want to use the where clause in select query
+ *                        then this parameter should be set to true
+ *                        else this parameter can be false *
+ * @param conditionalValues - if the hasConditions is set to true
+ *                            then the user has to pass conditionalValues
+ *                            else it can be null
+ *                            Ex: ID = 1 OR firstName LIKE '%Your String%' *
+ * @param tClass - Pass your Model class like this
+ *                 Ex: ModelClass.class
+ *                 this is required for setting the values *
+ * @return ArrayList of Type pass as class
+ *
+**/
+//#endregion COMMENTS FOR executeSelectQuery method dbHelper.executeSelectQuery(tableName, values, hasConditions, conditionalValues, class);

 // for select query use this method
 //
 // parameters to be passed are as follows: